baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 ## EMP

-- When activated, disables the specified hardware for all enemies around you within range.
+- When activated with `emp(hardware)`, disables the specified hardware for all enemies around you within range.
+Does not disable the specified hardware for friendly units.
-- If an enemy attempts to use the disabled hardware, they will lose their turn.
-- The following hardware can be disabled: LASERS, MISSILES, MELEE, ARTILLERY, ZAPPER, REPAIR, CLOAKING, SHIELD, REFLECT, TELEPORT, LANDMINES, and EMP.
+- Hardware must be specified as a string, not as a literal.
+The following strings are accepted: LASERS, MISSILES, MELEE, ARTILLERY, ZAPPER, REPAIR, CLOAKING, SHIELD, REFLECT, TELEPORT, LANDMINES, and EMP.
+- If an enemy attempts to use the disabled hardware, they will be stunned for 2 turns.
+There are no commands to check if EMP has been activated (although it can be inferred in some cases).
 - Does not disable an effect which has been previously activated, only prevents the enemy from activating new effects.
 For example, if the enemy has already activated zapper, you can not disable it with your EMP.
+- `canEmp()` returns true if EMP hardware is accessible and not on cooldown.

 | Support                    | Duration  | Cooldown | Range |
 | ---------------------------|:---------:|:--------:|:-----:|